Learning to be a resilient leader: 8 resilient steps you can take today

 4. Don’t be afraid to ask for help

-Yet, as leaders, we should not be afraid to ask for help.
+Yet, as leaders, we should not be afraid to ask for help with workplace wellbeing programs.

 When you ignore that you need assistance, you open the gauntlet for errors.
 And questions arise about your competence.